 The Buy Now Pay Later (BNPL) Sector has seen a new acquisition in its space by the giant American financial technology company PayPal Holdings.
 PayPal acquired the Japanese BNPL company Paidy for ¥300 billion or $2.7 billion, all in cash.
 The transaction is aimed to be concluded by Q4 2021 by passing through regulatory and financial approvals first.
 The advisers for both sides include Bank of America and White & Case for Paypal.
 On the other side, Paidy will be supported by Goldman Sachs, Cooley LLP, and Hamada & Matsumoto.

 PayPal has grown as a colossus of the digital payment revolution for the past 20 years.
-Paypal’s advantage in integrating technology within financial services and commerce has allowed its growth to be stable, secure, and exponential.
+Paypal’s advantage in integrating technology within financial services, commerce, apps and web development has allowed its growth to be stable, secure, and exponential.
 PayPal's established platform has reached more than 400 million consumers and merchants within 200 markets.
 It is an alternative to banks' cross-border payment system.
 On the other hand, Paidy is a Japanese deferred online payment service company founded in 2008; it has recently widened its services into physical shop offerings.

 The strategic acquisition of Paidy will allow PayPal to have a steppingstone in Japan and beyond in the growing Asian market.
 Additionally, it strengthens the growing interest in the BNPL sector.
 PayPal has recently launched a platform called “Pay in 4” to Australians.
 Similar services have been established previously in the US, UK and France.
 This service includes different solutions by taking out interest’s, payment fees, and sign-up fees.